SCHarish/LibraryManagement/README.md

 ## LibraryManagement
 ---
 ### About
-* This is a simple library management application built using spring boot.
-There are three entities Book, Author and Tags.
+<p>This is a simple library management application built using spring boot.
+There are three entities Book, Author and Tags.</p>
 ---
 ### Tools